 The wood can burn for a long time, so you do not have to refill the smoker.
 The oak also does not give such a strong flavor to the meat so you can use it while smoking in combination with other types of wood.

 2. Great Oklahoma Joe’s Mini Log Smoker Hickory Best Hickory for Smoking Brisket

-Hickory wood is the most commonly used wood for the smoking of breast, but in my opinion, there is not one type of wood that we prefer to smoke.
+Hickory wood is the most commonly used wood for the smoking of breast, but in my opinion, there is no one type of wood that we prefer to smoke.
 Different types of wood offer different flavors and, depending on your ingredients, some work better than others.

 It is the most versatile choice because it can be used in many ways to smoke wood.
 Be careful though, because too much walnut flavor will make your meat more bitter.
-It tastes sweet, salty and savory, a little crazy.
+It tastes sweet, salty, and savory, a little crazy.

 The wood is well packaged and cut into 12-inch logs weighing 25 pounds.
-This makes it ideal for use as a major fuel source, but not as good as a secondary heat source for flavorings, because the wood is too bulky to be placed on a charcoal-filled smoker.
+This makes it ideal for use as a major fuel source, but not as good as a secondary heat source for flavorings because the wood is too bulky to be placed on a charcoal-filled smoker.

 Nevertheless, even if it is not as perfected as Mesquite, precautions should be taken when hickory wood is used to smoke the breast.
 Too much walnut flavor can make your meat bitter.

 The price is very affordable if you want to buy larger quantities at the same time, but if you buy a small amount, the price can become quite expensive.
 Hickory goes very well with the brisket.
 The fleshy fibers of the breast allow it to withstand the strong and pungent aromas of the hickory and to absorb them nicely.